No. 2 Auburn routs Georgia 83-60 with 6 in double figures

 AP Sports Writer

+“We didn’t talk about Kentucky at all coming into this game,” point guard Wendell Green Jr. said.
+“We always want to respect our opponent no matter what their record is, and that’s what we did tonight.”

 The Tigers (17-1, 6-0 Southeastern Conference) built a 25-point lead by halftime and coasted to their 14th consecutive win, tied with Davidson for the nation’s longest current streak.
-It’s their best SEC start in 63 years.
+It’s their best SEC start in 63 years after flirting with the program’s first No. 1 ranking.

-Jaylin Williams scored 13 points, while Georgia transfer KD Johnson, Wendell Green Jr. and Jabari Smith all finished with 12.
+Jaylin Williams scored 13 points, while Georgia transfer K.D.
+Johnson, Green and Jabari Smith all finished with 12.
 Allen Flanigan added 10 for the Tigers.

+Auburn coach Bruce Pearl said the Tigers played “pretty well” in the first half.

+“You know, we got outplayed in the second half,” Pearl said.
+“Georgia played hard the whole time, as you knew they would, but we did what we needed to do.”

-Green had nine assists and four steals against the Bulldogs (5-13, 0-5), the only SEC team without a league win.
+Green had 11 assists and four steals against the Bulldogs (5-13, 0-5), the only SEC team without a league win.

+“Wendell did such a special job getting the ball to the right people at the right time,” Pearl said.
+“Wendell was having fun out there, which I love to see.”

 Christian Wright led Georgia with 16 points, going 8 of 9 from the free-throw line.
 Noah Baummann and Braelen Bridges scored 11 apiece.